cewlgruyere/Ballsdex-leaderboard-pack-v3/README.md

    ```
 ## Commands
 *   **/Leaderboard** - Gives the top 10 players with the most balls in your dex! useful? not really.
 Adding more parameters soon.
+*   **Economy Argument** - Gives the top 10 players with the highest amount of currency, if enabled.